ash-project/ash/documentation/how_to/upgrade.md

 * `actions.create.reject`, `actions.update.reject` and `actions.destroy.reject` have been removed.
 Blacklisting inputs makes it too easy to make mistakes.
 Instead, specify an explicit `accept` list.

+* `relationships.belongs_to.attribute_writable?` no longer makes the underlying attribute both public and writable.
+It defaults to the value of `writable?` on the relationship (which itself defaults to `true`), and only controls the generated attributes `writable? true` property.
+So now, by default, it will be `true`, which is safe when coupled with changes to the `default_accept`, discussed below.
+Generally, this means you should be safe to remove any occurrences of `attribute_writable? true`.

+* `relationships.belongs_to.attribute_public?` has been added, which controls the underlying attribute's `public?` value.
+This, similar to `attribute_writable?` defaults to the `public?` attribute of the relationship.

 ### `Ash.Registry` has been removed

 `Ash.Registry` is no longer needed.
 Place each resource in the domain instead.